nkim205/odin-recipes/README.md

 # odin-recipes
-This is a short website demo created using only html that features food recipes!
+This is a short website demo created using both HTML and CSS that features food recipes!